About CIMO Labs

 We work at the intersection of causal inference, off-policy evaluation, and LLM systems.
 Our current focus areas:

-Calibrated Judge Evaluation
+Surrogate Metrics & Calibrated Evaluation

 Off-Policy Estimation for LLMs